simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 * Avoid sending unnecessary or irrelevant emails.
 Before hitting the send button, ask yourself if the email is truly necessary.
 * Be mindful of the recipient's schedule and workload.
 Avoid sending emails during non-working hours or when the recipient is likely to be busy.

-Remember, respecting others' time not only demonstrates professionalism but also helps to foster efficient communication and collaboration.
+Remember, respecting others' time not only demonstrates professionalism but also helps to build efficient communication and collaboration.

 Best Practices for Email Etiquette
 ----------------------------------